 - 10. Management of water

 - 11. Management of forest resources

-- 11A.
-Management of forest areas

-- 11B.
-Minimisation of the intake of forest resources

 - 12. Management of wild flora and fauna

 - 13. Management of energy resources

 - 13A.
 Production of energy from renewable sources

 - 13B.
 Heat/energy saving and management

 - 13C.
 Minimisation of the intake of fossil resources for raw materials for uses other than energy production

 - 14. Management of minerals

 - 15. Research and development activities for natural resources management

 - 16. Other natural resource management activities